 I’ve just returned from my honeymoon to Savannah, GA and I was pleasantly surprised at how much tea I found while I was there.
 My husband and I both definitely drank enough sweet tea to give us diabetes but there was also plenty of unsweetened hot tea to be had as well.
-In this post I’ll list of all of the places that I tea’d during our trip.
+In this post, I’ll list all of the places that I tea’d during our trip.

 We stayed at a beautiful historic inn called The Gastonian.
 A delicious breakfast was served each morning and much to my surprise, they served Steep by Bigelow.
 This is a step above their usual grocery store fare and not something I have tried before.
 I was elated to see a pyramid bag of Dragonwell calling my name.
 Cue the usual eye roll from my husband (who really should expect such things by this point in our relationship).

 Over the course of our stay I also enjoyed a cup of jasmine green tea as well as earl grey.
 A tea kettle is always kept at the ready in the dining room so I was also able to brew some tea that I had brought with me for the trip.
 The weather was a bit chillier than I had hoped for so it was a welcome comfort to be able to warm up with tea.

 I really cannot recommend this hotel enough for anyone who is looking to visit Savannah.
 The hospitality and service was unlike anything that I have ever experienced.
 It is located just a few blocks away from Forsyth Park and we found it quite walkable from the rest of the historic district.